Microorganisms are living beings that are not visible to the naked eye.

 Bacteria

-These are said to be the first organisms to have appeared and are single cellular.
-The cell has a cell wall and also flagella.
+- These are said to be the first organisms to have appeared and are single-cellular.

-They are called “prokaryotic cells” due to a lack of a clear-cut nucleus.
+- They are called “prokaryotic cells” because they lack a clear-cut nucleus.

 Archaea